 You can usually borrow 4 to 5 times your salary.
 A few lenders may allow you to borrow more.

-But you don’t have to borrow the most they’ll offer you.
+You do not have to borrow the most they’ll offer you.

 95% LTV mortgages for first time buyers

 95% LTV mortgages can be a good idea for first time buyers as you only need to put down a 5% deposit.